Electric Embers: Handcrafted hosting, powering the fires of change

 Customizing your Custom Groups website

-We can do some basic customization of your Custom Groups website, namely: the site title, addition of a logo, general color scheme, the list of topics under which groups are categorized, and whether the initial homepage shows the directory or goes straight to the full listing of all groups.
-If you have requests for these items, please contact us with the necessary information, which could include a properly sized logo image (100 pixels high or less), hex color codes or reference to an existing Web page with desired colors.
+For Custom Groups domains, we can do some basic customization, namely: the site title, addition of a logo, the list of topics under which groups are categorized, and whether the initial homepage shows the directory or goes straight to the full listing of all groups.
+You can also edit the colors used in the web interface yourself, following these steps:

 Customizing templates